 Outputs tweets from any Twitter users, hashtag or keyword through the Widget interface.
 Can be called via shortcode or PHP function call and supports

-This is determined by your settings within the widget.
+This is determined by your settings within the widget or your custom call.
 The default is set to 5.

 If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred as far back as "max days" (up to the last 7 days, due to restrictions in the Twitter API).
 However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache (up to "max days").